Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

-\begin{thm} Let $\Modi=(G,\ub,\xi)$ and $\Modi'=(G',\ub',\xi')$ be good indefinite Morse data for the stable cobordism $\Cobb=(W,F)$.
-Then $\Modi$ and $\Modi'$ can be connected by a sequence of critical point switches, critical point creations/cancellations, isotopies of gradient-like vector field, adding/removing regular values and left-right equivalences.
+\begin{thm} Any two good and indefinite Morse data for an stable cobordism $\Cobb=(W,F)$, may be connected by a sequence of Cerf moves.
 Moreover, we can avoid index zero and four critical points throughout the sequence. \end{thm}